Sanction must be obtained from the Executive Director of the Association for all of the following activities:

 - Each request for sanction will be evaluated in the list of the established Association policies.
 Factors such as distance to be traveled, lost time from school, number of games required per day, and commercial exploitation of the competing teams, will be considered in the evaluation of each request.
 If the sanction is to be denied, then the Board of Directors or the Executive Director will inform the school or organization within one week of the request being received.
 Otherwise, the school organization may assume that sanction has been granted.
 If request for sanction is denied by the Association, then the particular school shall not be allowed to travel or compete under any other name.

-MHSAA will not sanction any tournament scheduled during the regular school hours of any provincial in-service.
-MHSAA will only sanction a tournament held on Remembrance Day if it starts after 1 p.m.
+MHSAA will not sanction or accept registration of any tournament scheduled during the regular school hours of any provincial in-service.
+MHSAA will only sanction/allow a tournament held on Remembrance Day if it starts after 1 p.m.

-The MHSAA, in conjunction with all other Provincial Federations, is opposed to National Interscholastic Championships.
+The MHSAA, in conjunction with all other Provincial and Territorial Associations, is opposed to National Interscholastic Championships.
 Therefore, the MHSAA will not sanction competition at this level.